hatashiro/lens.ts/README.md

 #### `.set(val: U): (src: T) => T`

-Returns a setter function returning a new object with the provided value already set.
+Return a setter function returning a new object with the provided value already set.
 This function is immutable.

 ``` typescript